osxmidi/LinVst/README.md

 Waves plugins.

+If Waves Central has problems installing the Waves plugins using a version of Wine Staging 3.x then revert to Wine Staging 2.21 for the plugin install and then install any version of Wine 3.x afterwards.

 Tested Waves Central and Waves C1 and C4 and C360 plugins with Debian Stretch/Sid.

 Bitwig seems to need the Waveshell to be unpacked into individual dll's using shell2vst.